svenk-k/ECG-App/README.md

 - Error Handling
 - GUI
 - Moving average filter integrated (on/off , window length = 30 at 1kHz and 15 at 500 Hz) (on/off)

+# Implemented functions for:
+- Encoding commands to be sent over USB connection
+- Octet Stuffing (replacing a start or endflag within the message with the appropriate substitude, to prevent early termination of a response)
+- Calculating checksum using CRC16-CCITT
+- Seperating responses
+- Decoding payload
-- Saving raw ECG data as hexadecimal string in .txt file
+- Saving raw ECG data in .txt file